 If you just plan to visit a main city (i.e. – Madrid and Barcelona), you could do just a week’s trip.
 Between the cities themselves and the wonderful nearby day trips, your week will be plenty full, but if you really want to experience the diversity of the country, allow for at least two weeks.
 A perfect first timers’ voyage should include Madrid, Seville and Barcelona (10 days).
 Expending out from there, we suggest adding on either an island such as Mallorca, the Andalusian countryside and the white villages or heading NW to the Bilbao and the Basque region.
 For food lover’s one should not miss San Sebastian and Barcelona.
-Those interesting in the wine culture be sure to visit to the wonderful Rioja Valley, Jerez de la Frontera, Galicia, Penedès and the up and coming varietals around Valencia.
+Those interesting in the wine culture be sure to visit the wonderful Rioja Valley, Jerez de la Frontera, Galicia, Penedès and the up-and-coming varietals around Valencia.

 No visas are necessary for North Americans for travel less than 90 days.